getpelican/pelican/docs/settings.rst

     # Specify a customized theme, via absolute path
     THEME = "/home/myuser/projects/mysite/themes/mycustomtheme"

+The built-in ``simple`` theme can be customized using the following settings.

+.. data:: STYLESHEET_URL

+   The URL of the stylesheet to use.

 The built-in ``notmyidea`` theme can make good use of the following settings.
 Feel free to use them in your themes as well.